LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[MMSSystemIntervention-A]] - How to intervene successfully in social systems, which are considered complex systems
 - [[MMSTuningIntoSeparation]] - Notice how we justify killing
 - [[MMSWasteA]] - Quotes and insights around E-Waste
+- [[MMSWhiteSupremacy-A]] - A list of characteristics typical for white supremacist environments
 - [[NATEL-ENERGY-FISH-SAFE-STUDIES]] - My environmental science work with Natel Energy
 - [[NATEL-ENERGY-MEDIA]] - The of a fish safety scientist at natel energy
 - [[NATURE-PARADIGMS]] - Paradigms that show up in nature